joaquimnet/rust-playground/challenges-and-resources.md

 > Intermediate.
 (1-2 days.)

 -   [ ] Create a sophisticated linked list class.
-You should be able to insert and delete nodes anywhere in the list, and the linked list should be (doubly linked)[https://en.wikipedia.org/wiki/Doubly_linked_list].
+You should be able to insert and delete nodes anywhere in the list, and the linked list should be [doubly linked](https://en.wikipedia.org/wiki/Doubly_linked_list).
 -   [ ] Create a program that implements a database.
 The fields are hard-coded, and the data is saved in a binary file.
 Although this isn't really flexible, you aren't relying on any external libraries or functions.
 -   [ ] Create a command-line todo list.
 Users should be able to add, complete and delete items.
 [Reference](https://www.freecodecamp.org/news/how-to-build-a-to-do-app-with-rust/)
 -   [ ] Write a program which acts like a personal planner.
 A user can input an event, note things to-do on a certain date.